 If driving on the wild roads of Costa Rica, discovering the spectacular nature and camping under the stars sounds like something for you, I can warmly recommend getting in touch with Nomad America.
 These guys really know what they’re doing and will help you organize the adventure of a lifetime!

 For more photos and videos of our Costa Rica road trip, check out my Instagram account.
 (Look for the ‘highlight’ called Costa Rica.)

 This post was made in collaboration with Nomad America but as always, all opinions are my own.

-Enjoyed reading this post?
+Enjoyed reading this post about taking a Costa Rica road trip?
 Pin it!